 Directed reading, research, or involvement in social action leading to preparation of a paper or other product.

 Independent Study offers the opportunity to pursue your interests in areas of the department where we do not offer introductory or advanced courses.
 It also allows you to do original research in an area of interest.
+A maximum of 6 total Independent Study credits can be taken.
+The typical Independent Study project is conducted for 3 academic credits.
+An Independent Study can be pursued in any of our departmental programs:

 Research topics more appropriate to other disciplines should first be explored through Independent Study options in those areas.